-Already the market leader in patent litigation, and with a stellar bet-the-company complex commercial litigation practice, Fish now readily applies the same expertise to other areas that call for science-intensive, technology-intensive or expert-intensive work, including:
+Already the market leader in patent litigation, Fish readily applies the same expertise to other areas that call for science-intensive, technology-intensive, or expert-intensive work, including:

 Product liability cases that are often brought by large groups of plaintiffs as class actions and mass torts and allege an injury caused by a defective drug, device, or other product